gndrmnn/nodepool/doc/source/kubernetes.rst

             A map of key-value pairs to ensure the Kubernetes scheduler places the Pod on a node with specific node labels.

+        .. attr:: startup-timeout
+           :type: float
+           :default: 300

+           Only used by the
+           :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+           number of seconds to wait while a pod is in the ``Pending`` state after it is created.